What's the Difference Between an RA and a CA?

 Simply put, a residents association puts neighborhoods into communities, while a community association puts the community into neighborhoods!

 The Auburn Bay Residents Association (ABRA) is a not-for-profit company that is professionally managed and operated.
-In addition to the wide variety of recreational and event programming, we are responsible for the maintenance of many of the community features including the entry ways & boulevards, the Auburn House facility as well as the lake and park amenities.
-Membership in the Residents Association is mandatory for residents and fees are due annually on April 1st.
+The ABRA maintains community features, including the entryways and boulevards, the Auburn House facility, and the lake and park amenities.
+The ABRA also offers a wide variety of recreational and event programming.
+Membership in the ABRA is mandatory for residents.
+Fees are due annually on April 1st.